takwas/blog-src/content/Life Log/life-log-03-january-2016.md

 There were two prophecies, and one of them mentioned that, the service need not be rushed.
 This is worthy of note because, prior to both prophecies, the pastor had asked the prophets to keep their prophecies short.

 The sermon was tagged "Unselfish Desires ...".
 While I particularly liked this topic, I wasn't very pleased with some of the prayer points that followed.
-In my opinion, it was a case of "why ...an already ..." as they seemed rather contradictory to the theme of the sermon.
+In my opinion, they seemed rather contradictory to the theme of the sermon.

 <br />